E-ideals in exponential polynomial ring: Partial E-domains and E-polynomial rings

-In the construction we presented above we prefer to work with $D$ a $\mathbb Q$-vector space which is a divisible abelian group, and any subspace as a summand.
+In the construction we presented above we prefer to work with $D$ a $\mathbb Q$-algebra, and any $\Q$-vector subspace as a summand.
 Our construction gives also more flexibility in extending the domain of definition of the partial exponential function.